all-in-one-of/snippets/CG_Pipelines.md

 # REF
-- References
+References
    - Read it with human scale and relations (bigest to smallest details), read paterns.
    - Dna
    - Age
-- Sculpt
+Sculpt
    - Siluette
    - Dont forget aboud mid freq.
    - Make contrast comp with details placement.

-- Try to sculpt across the form (not with the flow).
+   - Sculpt across the form (not with the flow).
+   - Don't use smooth.
+Shading
-- work in HSV, Keep Valor in check.
+   - Work in HSV to manage chroma and valor in check.